infra-blocks/semver-increment-action/CONTRIBUTING.md

 This project depends on the following tools:
 - [docker](https://docs.docker.com/engine/install/) as the `docker compose` backend
-- [docker compose](https://docs.docker.com/compose/install/linux/) to build/run/test the repository's image.
+- [docker compose](https://docs.docker.com/compose/install/) to build/run/test the repository's image.

-### Release Flow

-This project's release cycle is fully automated.
-It leverages the [git-tag-from-semver-increment-workflow](https://github.com/infrastructure-blocks/git-tag-from-semver-increment-workflow) to accomplish this.
-Refer to its documentation for usage information.

 ## Releasing